deptagency/algomart/apps/cms/README.md

 ## Updating the data model

 To update the data model you can start by locally using the Directus UI.
-But to ensure other developers can apply those changes you will need to write a migration file based on [knex](https://knexjs.org/).
-See the existing migration files for examples.
+But to ensure other developers can apply those changes you will need to export the data model to a snapshot file.

-Running `npm run bootstrap` will apply new migrations.
-Additionally, the `package.json` contains other migration scripts (up, down, rollback, and latest) in case they're needed.

-## Importing & Exporting Data

-Data may be exported from the CMS via `npm run export` and loaded via `npm run import`.
-This includes Rarities, Packs, NFT Templates, Sets, Collections and asset files (typically images & videos).
-Make sure your CMS server is running before running either script.

-`npm run export` — This will export data to `scripts/export/` `npm run import` — Import data from `scripts/export/` (this will not overwrite any records)
+`nx export cms` - This exports the CMS data model to `snapshot.yml` `nx import cms` - This imports from `snapshot.yml` to your CMS